-Service virting is practice of creating a virtual environment (API) that works similarly to the real API you are creating.
-Virting is also called isolation, simulation or virtualization.
-This virtual environment (virtual service, or virt) imitates the real API: it defines operations that clients of your real API will call, receives client requests and simulates responses.
-You use virts when you cannot use the real service.
+Web service virtualization is practice of creating a virtual service that works similarly to the real API you are creating.
+The virtual service imitates the real API: it defines operations that clients of your real API will call, receives client requests and simulates responses.
+Virtualization is also called isolation, simulation or mocking, and virtual services are called virtual APIs or web service mocks.
+You use virtual services when you cannot use a real service.

 Teams can work in parallel.
 While developers are working on the API, your QA team can work on tests and have a full suite of tests ready when the service is ready for testing.
-You will not have downtimes when one team waits for the other to finish.
-This makes the financial argument for virting particularly strong.
+You will not have downtimes when one team is waiting for the other to finish.
+This makes the financial argument for virtualization particularly strong.

 You can create tests for unavailable resources.
-Service virting enables you to create tests for operations that become unavailable because of an error.
+We service virtualization enables you to create tests for operations that become unavailable because of an error.
 Also, it gives you the ability to create tests if the tested API is hidden by a firewall that cannot be opened for you or that you are not authorized to use.
 Placing a virtual service in an accessible place, for example, your local computer, will be a life saver.

 You can create demos and conduct proof-of-concept meetings.
 A good virtual service is a cost-efficient way to be a wireframe or demonstration of what you are considering to build.
 This gives you a good base for making decisions about design and on whether to go ahead with development or not.

 You may have to duplicate your work.
-After you created and used a virt for some time, in many cases, you will finally replace it with a real API.
-The value of a virt is only based on how well you can use the virt during its life time.
-For that reason, it is a good idea to balance the efforts you put into the virt.
+After you created and used a virtual service for some time, in many cases, you will finally replace it with a real API.
+The value of a virtual service is only based on how well you can use this service during its life time.
+For that reason, it is a good idea to balance the efforts you put into the virtual service.
 You can get very far by creating a pretty rudimentary mock and then expand it as far as needed.

-To switch your tests from a virt to the real API faster, in ServiceV, you can configure your virt to redirect (route) client requests to your real API.
+To switch your tests from a virtual service to the real API faster, in ServiceV, you can configure your virtual service to redirect (route) client requests to your real API.
 This will make the transition easier and seamless.

-Some virts remain useful even after the developers implemented all the operations of a real API.
+Some virtual services remain useful even after the developers implemented all the operations of a real API.
 See an example below.

 Unless you are going to work with your virtual service locally, you will need to deploy and run it somewhere.
-It might be an issue to find a place (computer) where your virt will run.
+It might be an issue to find a place (computer) where your virtual service will run.
 However, this is the same problem that you have with running real web services.
-So, to run your virts, you can use the same computers that you use for running real web services.
+So, to run your virtual services, you can use the same computers that you use for running real web services.
 This computer needs to have VirtServer or ReadyAPI installed on it.
-If you deploy your virt as a WAR file, the computer needs to have just a servlet container like Tomcat.

-The virt is a representation of a real web service, and it is possible that it is not accurate.
-Most often, it will be an ideal of the web service you are virting: it will not have any service specifics and a few bugs.
-Engineers create virts in order to have a stable test environment, and quite often they remove a lot of complexities of a live environment from the virt.
+The virtual service is a representation of a real web service, and it may be inaccurate.
+Most often, it is an ideal of the web service you are mocking: it does not have any service specifics and may have bugs.
+Engineers create virtual services in order to have a stable test environment, and quite often they remove a lot of complexities of a live environment from the service.
 Make sure that all stakeholders understand that the actual environment will introduce complexities.
 The functional tests you create in SoapUI will help you find the differences and fix the issues.

-The virtual services you create may be way too good and way too lifelike, and so it may look tempting for management to extend the functionality of a virt and to move the virt into a live environment.
+The virtual services you create may be way too good and way too lifelike, and so it may look tempting for management to extend the functionality of a virtual service and to move the service into a live environment.
 Do not do this!
-Virting is for virting and nothing else.
-It means that a virt will not provide real functionality, even though it looks like it might.
+Web service mocking is for mocking and nothing else.
+It means that a virtual service will not provide real functionality, even though it looks like it might.
 Manage expectations.
-Even though the virt works fine, it does not mean that the real service will.
+Even though the virtual service works fine, it does not mean that the real service will.

-Despite the drawbacks described above, virting is extremely powerful when it is used correctly, and can save a lot of time and money for you.
+Despite the drawbacks described above, virtualization is extremely powerful when it is used correctly, and can save a lot of time and money for you.
 Below are some of best practices.
-Keep them in mind when creating virts.
+Keep them in mind when creating virtual services.

-Use a very simple rule of thumb: your virt should be available within one or two hours after you start building it.
+Use a very simple rule of thumb: your virtual service should be available within one or two hours after you start building it.
 This rule forces you to move quickly and focus on simple deliverables, which you probably will find surprisingly useful, but not quite good enough.
-Next step then would be to examine the needs and to expand the virt to create good tests.
+Next step then would be to examine the needs and to expand the virtual service to create good tests.

-Once you have formed an idea of what your virt should be, work on getting an agreement with all stakeholders.
+Once you have formed an idea of what your virtual service should be, work on getting an agreement with all stakeholders.
 This will make your life easier later in the project.
-If the stakeholders agree on what to expect from the virt, things will run smoother, and you will not miss the important features and behavior.
+If the stakeholders agree on what to expect from the service, things will run smoother, and you will not miss the important features and behavior.

-Consider creating good and reliable virts for subsystems.
+Consider creating good and reliable virtual services for subsystems.
 You may have a subsystem that will be difficult to access during the test creation and runs.
 These subsystems are usually vulnerable and contain sensitive information.
-If you come across one of these, remember that this is a prime candidate for virting.
+If you come across one of these, remember that this is a prime candidate for mocking.
 It will help you decouple that system during test creation or even development.

 Earlier, we said that virtual services are often discarded after being in use for some time.
-Think of scenarios, in which the virt will be useful.
-These can be the cases when the people involved needed the virt, because the live API is inaccessible or cannot be used.
-Just an example from our community member: they used their virt as a selling tool.
-The sales engineers installed ServiceV and run the virt on their computers, showed the mock as an example of a real service and then demonstrated a web page that looked like a prospect’s web site consuming the virt as an example of the value the company delivers.
-This approach was extremely successful and non-expensive, since the virt was made by the QA engineers earlier and the web page was created in a few hours.
+Think of scenarios, in which the virtual service will be useful.
+These can be the cases when the people involved needed the service, because the live API is inaccessible or cannot be used.
+Just an example from our community member: they used their virtual service as a selling tool.
+The sales engineers installed ServiceV and run the virtual service on their computers, showed the mock as an example of a real service and then demonstrated a web page that looked like a prospect’s web site consuming the virtual service as an example of the value the company delivers.
+This approach was extremely successful and non-expensive, since the service was made by the QA engineers earlier and the web page was created in a few hours.

 So, let’s repeat, the virtual services can be reused by different employees: by you, by your team, by QA, development or sales engineers, by partners or even by your customers.

-You might be in a situation, when you do not have local hardware for hosting your virt, that is, you might have no place, where your virt can run and be available for several people.
-You might have a machine in a company, but have no access to it, or employees, who need the virt, may have no access to that machine, and so on.
+You might be in a situation, when you do not have local hardware for hosting your virtual service, that is, you might have no place, where your virtual service can run and be available for several people.
+You might have a machine in a company, but have no access to it, or employees, who need the service, may have no access to that machine, and so on.

 See our tutorials and sample projects.